(1835 - 1898)

 The rest of the War

 He continued as APMG to 4 July 1863, the last month of that period on sick leave.
-He was a Mustering Officer at Trenton, NJ until April 1864, and thereafter staff officer to General W.F.
-Smith (IIXX Corps).
+He was a mustering officer at Trenton, NJ until April 1864, and thereafter staff officer to General W.F.
+Smith (Eighteenth Army Corps).

 After the War